 Meanwhile, U.S. counterterrorism operations abroad have taken on new forms nearly two decades after the attacks of September 11, 2001.
 Under President Barack Obama, the rise of the self-proclaimed Islamic State led to the return of U.S. troops to Iraq and new missions in Syria in the midst of civil war there.
 At the same time, drone warfare has spread rapidly in places such as Pakistan, Somalia, and Yemen.
 The ability to strike suspected terrorists from the air, often in places where the United States is not officially at war, has driven controversy over the limits of presidential war powers, the targeting of American citizens, and the civilian death toll.

-The Democratic field has largely called for an end to “forever wars,” arguing that U.S. troop deployments have been wasteful and counterproductive in the fight against terrorism.
-Many candidates also criticize Trump’s push to withdraw forces from various theaters as lacking a plan and leaving a vacuum that terrorist groups could once again fill.
+The Democratic nominee, former Vice President Joe Biden, has called for an end to “forever wars,” arguing that U.S. troop deployments have too often been counterproductive in the fight against terrorism.
+At the same time, Biden and other Democrats criticize Trump’s push to withdraw forces from various theaters as lacking a plan and leaving a vacuum that terrorist groups could once again fill.